-Table 2.0 Minimum qualification requirements for SLSNSW Training and Education roles Role Minimum qualification requirements Training Officer TAESS00007 - Enterprise Trainer - Presenting Skill Set TAEDEL301 Provide work skill instruction BSBCMM411 Make presentations Endorsed Assessor TAESS00015 Enterprise Trainer and Assessor Skill Set TAEASS401 Plan assessment activities and processes TAEASS402 Assess competence TAEASS403 Participate in assessment validation Assessor TAESS00011 - Assessor Skill Set TAEASS401 Plan assessment activities and processes TAEASS402 Assess competence TAEASS403 Participate in assessment validation TAEASS502 Design and develop assessment tools Facilitator TAE40116 - Certificate IV in Training and Assessment or equivalent
+Table 2.0 Minimum qualification requirements for SLSNSW Training and Education roles Role Minimum qualification requirements Training Officer TAESS00007/TAESS00014 Enterprise Trainer - Presenting Skill Set Endorsed Assessor TAESS00003/TAESS00015 Enterprise Trainer and Assessor Skill Set Assessor TAESS00011 Assessor Skill Set OR TAESS00001 Assessor Skill Set plus TAEASS502/TAEASS502A/TAEASS502B Design and develop assessment tools Facilitator TAE40116/TAE40122 Certificate IV in Training and Assessment OR TAE40110 Certificate IV in Training and Assessment plus TAELLN411/TAELLN401A Address language, literacy and numeracy skills and TAEASS502/TAEASS502A/TAEASS502B Design and develop assessment tools

-TAF Endorsement Process cont.
+TAF endorsement process cont.

-Step 3 - Obtain a Working with Children Check (if required)
+Obtain a Working with Children Check (if required)

 Depending on the courses you need to train or assess, you may need a Working with Children Check (WWCC).
-As a general rule, those who work with under 18-s only groups for more than 5 days a year will be required to complete one.
-Visit the SLSNSW WWCC requirements webpage for further information.
+TAFs require a WWCC if they are likely to work with groups comprising solely of under-18-yearolds for more than five days in a calendar year.
+For further information, take a look at SLSNSW's Working with Children Check Requirements.